Giant Australian Cuttlefish

-A number of research projects have been undertaken under the guidance of the State Government cross-agency Cuttlefish Working Group because of community fears about population decline.
-A number of these projects have now been finalised with reports available below.
+A number of research projects have been undertaken under the guidance of the State Government cross-agency Cuttlefish Working Group because of community concerns about population decline.
+These projects have now been finalised with reports available below.

 The Cuttlefish Working Group was formed in 2012 to investigate and address the issues associated with the population and to provide advice to the Government regarding the ongoing protection and sustainability of this iconic species.